feici02/feici02.github.io/_posts/2017-05-03-vagrant-plugins.md

 tags: vagrant
 ---

-The following two plugins enhance my Vagrant experience grealy.
+The following two plugins enhance my Vagrant experience greatly.
 Perhaps you should also give them a try.

 1. vagrant-vbguest
   - A Vagrant plugin to keep your VirtualBox Guest Additions up to date.